 Japan tours and experiences you can cancel last minute

 The list is likely to get longer in the coming weeks, as the travel industry looks at ways to recover.
+Here are a few examples of what you can book through three tour and ticket providers.

 Last-minute cancellations with Voyagin